How Much Does Tree Removal Cost?

 The process of removing or cutting down a tree is called tree felling.
 Cutting down a tree is a dangerous and difficult task.

-The cost of felling a tree depends on different factors such as the type of tree (which influences its diameter and height), the location of the tree (accessibility), and the position of the tree where it stands.
+Tree removal cost depends on different factors such as the type of tree (which influences its diameter and height), the location of the tree (accessibility), and the position of the tree where it stands.
 Naturally, it will be more expensive to lop or cut down a much larger tree.
 The cost will also be influenced by how accessible it is or not – which means the feller will find it more challenging and take longer to cut down the tree if it stands somewhere difficult to reach.

 You can expect to pay somewhere in the range of £150 to £200 for a tree surgeon’s labour fee.
 In some cases, you may need to hire at least two people: the tree surgeon and a general labourer.
 If you hire at least three tradesmen, the tree-felling-cost will come around to a daily total cost of £350.

 Cost Illustration of Tree Trimming Based on Size and Removal